A BRIEF HISTORY OF LIVERPOOL

 However during the 19th century amenities in Liverpool improved.
 In 1799 and 1802 private companies began to supply piped water to Liverpool.
 But it was expensive and poor people could not afford it.
 They relied on barrels or wells.
 A municipal water supply was begun in 1857.

+In the late 19th century amenities in Liverpool continued to improve.
 The Royal Southern Hospital opened in 1814.
 An eye hospital opened in 1820.
 The Northern Hospital followed in 1834.
 Stanley Hospital opened in 1867.
 The Walker Art Gallery opened in 1877.
 Stanley park was laid out in 1870 and Sefton Park was opened in 1872.
 The Palm House was built in 1896.

 Liverpool officially became a city in 1880.
 By 1881 its population had reached 611,00.
 In 1895 the boundaries of Liverpool were extended to include Wavertree, Walton and parts of Toxteth and West Derby.